-By propagating peppers, you are preserving the exact genetics of the parent plant.
-Alternatively, saving seeds from your plant’s peppers and growing them out leaves room for genetic variation.
+By propagating peppers, you are preserving the genetics of the parent plant.
+Alternatively, saving seeds from your plant’s peppers and growing them out leads to genetic variation.

 In this article, I’ll show you how to clone peppers from start to finish.
 The process is simple, but does take a long time, so plan accordingly!

 I like the idea of cloning pepper plants for a few reasons, however it is not for everyone.
 There is nothing wrong with starting new plants from seed each year, as peppers can grow very large when started at the right time.